VidCoin/VidCoin-Unity-SDK/Documentation.md

 # Vidcoin Unity - QuickStart Guide

 ## Overview
-Vidcoin SDK enables you to broadcast videos in your games in order to give users access to restricted content or to obtain virtual currency for free.
+Vidcoin SDK enables you to broadcast videos in your apps in order to give users access to restricted content or to obtain virtual currency for free.
 This document and the archive contain all the information you need in order to integrate our solution and start broadcasting videos.
 You’ll find an integration example inside unitypackage.
 You can also contact us directly at publishers@vidcoin.com.

 ## Account Settings
 An approved and valid publisher account is necessary in order to use the SDK.
-If you do not have an account, please sign up directly on https://manager.vidcoin.com/publishers.
+If you do not have an account, please sign up directly on https://manager.vidcoin.com.
-This also grants you access to statistics and detailed reports in our Publisher backoffice in the Vidcoin manager.
+This also grants you access to statistics and detailed reports in our Publishers Back-Office.

 ### App Creation
 You can access App Creation in the “App” menu of your publisher area.
 The creation of an app generates an “App ID” which will be mandatory in order to use the Vidcoin SDK.